stjeanp/stjeanp-mail_aliases/README.md

 ##Overview

-This module uses data stored in hiera to manage mail aliases on Linux systems.
-Currently it works on any OS that sets $::osfamily to RedHat, Debian, or Suse.
+This module uses data stored in hiera to manage mail aliases on UNIX/Linux systems.
+Currently it works on any OS that sets $::osfamily to RedHat, Debian, Solaris, or Suse.

 ##Module Description